5 Star Residential and Commercial Roofing

 Ridge Cap and Soffit Damage

-Ridge caps sit at the highest point of your roof and take the full force of wind.
-Once damaged, they allow wind-driven rain into the attic.
-Soffits and fascia boards along the eaves can crack, warp, or blow off, compromising your roof's ventilation system.
+Ridge caps sit at the highest point of your roof and take the full force of West Texas wind.
+Once a ridge cap shingle breaks loose, wind-driven rain blows straight into the attic.
+Soffits and fascia along the eaves can crack, warp, or blow off entirely.
+That damages the ventilation balance between intake and ridge exhaust that keeps your attic dry through Amarillo summers.

 How Does the Wind Damage Repair Process Work?